arangodb/docs-hugo/site/content/3.12/data-science/arangographml/deploy.md

 weight: 5
 description: >-
-  You can deploy ArangoGraphML in your own Kubernetes cluster or use the managed cloud service that comes with a ready to go, pre-configured environment
+  You can deploy ArangoGraphML in your own Kubernetes cluster or use the managed cloud service that comes with a ready-to-go, pre-configured environment
 archetype: default
 ---